Tax consolidation regime

 French parent companies (i.e. companies incorporated in France and holding qualifying shares that represent at least 5% of the issued capital of subsidiaries, French or foreign) have the option of excluding 95% of the subsidiaries' net dividends from CIT (5%, reduced to 1% in certain circumstances, of charges and expenses must be added back to the parent company’s taxable results).
 The French parent-subsidiary regime extends to certain shares without voting rights.
 There is no formal commitment to have held the shares for at least two years, and companies can benefit from this regime from the acquisition date of the shares.
 However, the obligation remains to hold the shares over this two-year period.
 Certain shares of listed real estate companies are not eligible to the French parent-subsidiary regime.

 The taxation of dividends received by a parent company from its subsidiary cannot be capped at the amount of the expenses actually incurred by the parent company.
-Thus, the tax liability will be equal to 5% (or 1%) of the dividends received, tax credits included.
+Thus, the tax liability is equal to 5% (or 1%) of the dividends received, tax credits included.
+However, a French administrative Court recently ruled that the flat add-back amount to the taxable result in application of the parent-exemption regime, amounting to 5% - or 1% in certain cases -, represented a real taxation (as opposed to a flat amount of costs and expenses) under French CIT, against which may potentially be offset tax credits due, for instance, to application of the double tax treaties (CAA Lyon, 27-1-2022 n°20LY00698, Sté A. Raymond et Cie).

 The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST unless the entity can demonstrate that its activities are real and it does not seek to locate profits in the NCST.